contactandyc/another-c-library/2_timing.md

 cd - allows you to change to the directory that you were in previously and is useful.

-To make the program build properly, there are a few changes to Makefile that are needed.
-The diff looks like the following.
+Ensuring the program builds properly requires a few changes to Makefile.
+The diff looks like the following:

 ```bash
 $ diff Makefile ../11_timer/Makefile